exxmen/sharepointdirect/README.md

 ## Usage:

 ```
-copy the debug/release (depending on which selection you used when you built the project) folder to any destination
+copy the debug/release folder to any destination then rename it

-cd [destination folder]
+cd [renamed folder]

 SharePointDirect Method args[]